Lexus ES review - Practicality, comfort and boot space

 - 4Interior, design and technologyA comfortable cabin with excellent materials, but the infotainment system lacks some key features

-- 5Practicality, comfort and boot space - currently readingA comfortable and spacious cabin is offered, but the boot space is inflexible
+- 5Practicality, comfort and boot space - currently readingThe ES offers a comfortable and spacious cabin, but the boot space is inflexible

 - 6Reliability and SafetyLexus’s reliability record is one of the best, while standard safety equipment is comprehensive